-Furthermore, students must complete the CITI course before they are approved to begin the Applied Practice Experience and/or Practicum (MPH students) or any other field or research-related activities.
+Students must complete the CITI course before they are approved to begin the Applied Practice Experience and/or Practicum (MPH students) or any other field or research-related activities.
 This course is available online.
-Be sure to print out the certificate of completion for the CITI course and keep a copy for your records.
+Students should print out the certificate of completion for the CITI course and keep a copy for their records.
 Students will need this documentation for any IRB submission package.

 Documentation of completion is also required for graduation clearance.
 Students will submit these documents to the Office of Student Records, gwsphrecords@gwu.edu.
 Additional training requirements exist for students who plan to conduct some types of research (e.g., clinical research).